gh-andre/KeePassFont/README.md

 Change the solution configuration to `Release`, platform to `Any CPU`, startup project to `KeePass` and build the solution.

+Versions of KeePass from around v2.58.0 require a new configuration file `KeePass.exe.config` in the directory where `KeePass.exe` is located or the program would terminate with a debug assertion for debug builds.
+The initial copy of this file may be obtained from a portable download of KeePass for development environments and it will be installed by the official KeePass installer on Windows.

 ## GitHub Releases